 The Arthur McGovern, S.J., Catholic Studies Program

-The Catholic Studies Program, recognizing the richness, depth, and breadth of the Catholic tradition, seeks to help students understand the Catholic vision, its contribution to various fields of study, and its influence on contemporary life.
-The course of studies aims at developing a thoughtful appreciation of the living tradition of the Catholic Faith in dialogue with social and personal experience.
+The Arthur J. McGovern, S.J., Catholic Studies Program, recognizing the richness, depth, and breadth of the Catholic tradition, seeks to help students understand the Catholic vision, its contribution to various fields of study, and its influence on contemporary life.
+The course of studies aims at developing a thoughtful appreciation of the living tradition of the Catholic faith in dialogue with social and personal experience.
 The program is guided by the principle that faith should inform life in the real world and awaken a responsibility to seek social justice.

 - Traditions of Catholic Spirituality and Theology